 - Spending on education and medical services (including dental services and scheduled operations), donations to public benefit organisations, and donations to political parties of up to 50% of the person’s annual taxable income, capped at EUR 600 a year for each family member.

-- Contributions to private pension funds and endowment insurance at 10% of taxable income, capped at EUR 4,000.
+- Contributions to private pension funds and endowment insurance (the policy should mature in at least ten years) at 10% of taxable income, capped at EUR 4,000.

 A person planning to deduct expenses for completing their children’s interest-related programmes should consider the following factors: